rspamd/rspamd/doc/configuration/statistic.md

     }
 ~~~

-`per_languages` is not supported by Redis - it just stores everything in the same place. `write_servers` are used in the
+`per_language` is not supported by Redis - it just stores everything in the same place. `write_servers` are used in the
 `master-slave` rotation by default and used for learning, whilst `servers` are selected randomly each time:

 	write_servers = "master.example.com:6379:10, slave.example.com:6379:1"